Blotch3D/Blotch3D/README.md

 IntelliSense, just look at the comment directly in the Blotch3D source.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
 In that case you need to look it up online.
+Of course, to use IntelliSense, you must have the source code in your project (rather than just a reference to the DLL).

 MonoGame fully implements Microsoft's (no longer supported) XNA 4 engine, but for multiple platforms.
 It also implements features beyond XNA 4.
 Therefore XNA 4 documentation you come across may not show you the best way to do something, and documentation of earlier versions of XNA (versions 2 and 3) will often not be correct.
-For conversion of XNA3 to XNA4 see [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)
+For conversion of XNA 3 to XNA 4 see [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)

 Note that to support all the platforms, certain limitations were